ThermofisherAndBabraham/polyAterminus/README.md

         k: distance from the cluster center allowed.
         m: minimum distance between clusters allowed.
 Two adjacent clusters with distance <= m will be merged.
         additional_params: pass -c|--cluster to run clustering, pass -v|--verbose to print proceeding of clustering.
+        mappingquality: Only reads with greater than this mapping value will pass.
+        strandedness:   List your SAMPLES bellow providing for each strandedness.
+            HBR_100_Collibri_chr21small_A: If R1 read is the same as a gene sequence: "+".
+If R2 read is the same as a gene sequence: "-"
 ```

 ## Annotated BED files for termination sites